nitharios/mouse-be-gone/README.md

 - No mouse/trackpad use!
 - Keyboards only!
+- Ordered lists should be done in order
+- Unordered lists can be done in any order
 - You use Google for help but only if you use your keyboard

 ## How To Play